Cave Story/Wii versions

 - The Doctor only shows his lower teeth, as opposed to a full grin, and got a dragon engraving on his Crown.

-- Balrog's shocked expression has him crying 2 tears of different colors...
+- Balrog's shocked expression has him crying in the North American version.
 In none of the times Balrog uses this face is he really in any pain.
-They realized this and removed the tears in the PAL version.
+They realized this and removed the tears in the European version.

 - The old robot's chin was redrawn, and some lighting was added to make it look shiny.